Glitch-Technologies/Breached/README.md

 If you want to try our game for yourself, just [head to its official landing page](http://glitchtech.top/breached).

 Our source code is written in javascript, HTML, and CSS.
 No compilation required.
 Designed for Chrome 124.0.6367.118.
 Feel free to open issues about support for non-chromium browsers, but understand they are not the launchtime priority for this project.
 Tested on the Windows Surface Pro and a cheap Acer Chromebook, please open an issue if your display is not working.

+Special thanks to Isaiah Ramsey for helping us bring this idea to life. :-)